 Building upon his education at the prestigious Berklee College of Music, where he focused on songwriting and music production, he also has been teaching songwriting and music production classes and clinics at prestigious organizations such as Yamaha Music School Valencia, Digital Media Academy (Harvard University and Simmons College campuses) and Mmmmaven.

 In 2016, Tuzcu was selected as a voting member to the GRAMMY Awards, The Recording Academy, being the youngest Turkish musician to achieve this distinction.
 Tuzcu has also recorded twice with multiple GRAMMY winning composer, producer, and flamenco virtuoso Javier Limon (Buika, Paco de Lucia, Mariza, Wynton Marsalis, Bebo & Chucho Valdes).

-Tuzcu is an alumni of Berklee College of Music, where he graduated with Magna Cum Laude in 2015, and an alumni of Denison University, where he obtained a Bachelor of Arts degree of Economics in 2011.
+An alumni of Berklee College of Music, where he graduated with Magna Cum Laude in Bachelor of Music in 2015, Alper Tuzcu is also an alumni of Denison University, where he obtained a Bachelor of Arts degree of Economics in 2011.